munoztd0/Workshops_Prog/README.md

 - Version control and code availability (github)
 - Terminal familiarity
 - Automatisation (creating functions)
-- Data wrangling and vizualisation
+- Data wrangling and
+- Data Vizualisation

 *Advanced Data Visualization with R and Ggplot2*.

+*What*: The grammar of graphics is a way of thinking about how graphs are constructed that allows data analysts to move beyond thinking about a small number of graph types (like bar graphs, line graphs, scatter plots, etc).

-Why?: The scientific literature is riddled with bad charts and graphs, leading to misunderstanding and worse...
+*Why*: The scientific literature is riddled with bad charts and graphs, leading to misunderstanding and worse...
 Avoiding design missteps can improve understanding of research.
+When it comes to practical usage, data visualization is as important as any other part of science could be, especially when it comes to practical use.
 <!--- https://knowablemagazine.org/article/mind/2019/science-data-visualization --->

 This practical will teach you the major components of the *Grammar of Graphics*:
 - *Aesthetics*: Identify the dimensions you want to visualize, confirm the axes based on the data dimensions, positions of various data points in the plot.